jedisct1/rust-jwt-simple/README.md

 let public_key = key_pair.public_key();
 ```

 `MLDSA65KeyPair` and `MLDSA87KeyPair` are also available, for the `ML-DSA-65` and `ML-DSA-87` algorithms.
 ML-DSA-44 is the recommended choice: its security level is good enough for all practical purposes, and it is much faster than the other variants.
-A key pair is serialized as its 32-byte seed (`to_bytes()`/`from_bytes()`), and a public key as its raw byte representation.

 Keys can be exported as bytes for later reuse, and imported from bytes or, for RSA, from individual parameters, DER-encoded data or PEM-encoded data.